aphiria/aphiria/README.md

 There are so many routing libraries out there?
 Why this one?
 Well, there are a few reasons:

 * It is incredibly fast
-* It isn't coupled to any other library/framework
+* It isn't coupled to any library/framework
 * It supports things that other route matching libraries do not support, like:
     * Binding framework-agnostic middleware
     * Binding both controller methods and closures to the route action